docker/labs-tape/README.md

 Tape has the following commands:

-- `tape images` - examine a given set of manifests before packaging them
+- `tape images` - examine images referenced by a given set of manifests before packaging them
-- `tape package`- package the application and push the resulting self-contained image to a registry
+- `tape package` - package an artifcat and push it to a registry
+- `tape pull` – downlowad and extract contents and attestations from an existing artifact

 ### Example